These are the meeting minutes from February 7, 2019.

-Reduce Transportation Emissions (In Progress)
+Reduce Transportation Emissions (Ongoing)

 Transportation emissions account for about 10 percent of the total emissions generated on campus.
 Generally, this includes commuter, air travel and fleet emissions, some of which are difficult to quantify.
 The target for this section is to reduce transportation emissions by 50 percent by 2025.
 This aggressive target will require strategic thinking in all components of transportation-based emissions.

 The University will implement the campus bicycling master plan.
 A bike-sharing program will be created by 2012.
 By 2015, the University will impose a Greenhouse Gas fee on all automobiles registered or parked on campus.
 The fee structure will be based on the relative efficiencies of the car make and model.
 The University will use this revenue to provide incentives to reduce transportation emissions.
 The University will also enact a system for purchasing local emissions offsets from air travel impacts, with a voluntary program beginning by 2012 and will recommend to the Board of Trustees to move to mandate a required program by 2016.

 There are already a number of alternative transportation modes available to students, faculty, and staff.
 A combination of student fees and University funding allows all students and permanent employees free access to the Champaign- Urbana MTD buses.
 In 2009, the University also contracted with Zipcar to provide fuel-efficient vehicles for short trips in and around campus.
 To date, there are more than 500 members signed up and currently using the Zipcar alternative.
 In addition, street traffic has been rerouted and bike lanes are being redesigned and added to help create a safer and more attractive environment for pedestrian and bicycle traffic.
 But in order to have a sizable impact on transportation emissions, campus will need a multi-faceted program that encourages and educates the entire University community on alternative transportation options.